krazeemonkee/itslikesoup-anytype/content/posts/001 ~ goddess of order/index.md

   </div>

   <div id="bottom1">
-    <p style="padding: 0; margin: 12px 0 0 0;">long ago, in ancient egypt, no deity was more highly revered by the people + pharaohs than <b>ma'at</b>, <i>goddess of order</i> ✨ it was her who awaited them all at the end of the 42 gates to heaven where her fairness would grant them access to the after-life so long as their sin-filled hearts didn't outweigh an ostrich's feather 🪶 she was the personification of truth + justice, a role model of all the principles that mothers would teach their children to embody in order to foster a morally-rich civilization that can earn their right to live eternally 💫 it was this <i>godess of order</i> that maintained the harmon y of the rising sun god ra [god of order] from the rising from the horizon from nun, the chaotic body of water from which ra rises ~ she was the restorer of balance in the fight of chaos [isfret] </p>
+    <p style="padding: 0; margin: 12px 0 0 0; text-align: justify">long ago, in ancient egypt, no deity was more highly revered by the people + pharaohs than <b>ma'at</b>, <i>goddess of order</i> ✨ it was her who awaited them all at the end of the 42 gates to heaven where her fairness would grant them access to the after-life so long as their sin-filled hearts didn't outweigh an ostrich's feather 🪶 she was the personification of truth + justice, a role model of all the principles that mothers would teach their children to embody in order to foster a morally-rich civilization that can earn their right to live eternally 💫 it was this <i>godess of order</i> that maintained the harmon y of the rising sun god ra [god of order] from the rising from the horizon from nun, the chaotic body of water from which ra rises ~ she was the restorer of balance in the fight of chaos [isfret] </p>

   </div>